 Stormwater Permit For Construction Activity

-In the New York City East of Hudson watershed, this requirement also applies to construction projects disturbing more than 5,000 square feet to one acre of land.
-Some exceptions to the requirements exist for agricultural projects, certain silvicultural projects, and routine maintenance activities.
+In the New York City East of Hudson watershed, this requirement also applies to construction activities that will disturb 5,000 square feet or more, but less than one acre of land.

 See the Construction Stormwater Toolbox webpage for Technical Requirements and their Supplemental Documents, Technical Tools, and Training & Certification Information.